-Our first session of 2017 will be Tuesday, January 3.
-Silent meditation will continue on most Tuesdays through January-May 2017 in its usual spot in the Eliot chapel (one floor above the Admissions office).
+Our first session of summer 2017 will be Tuesday, June 6 and will continue on most Tuesdays through August 2017 in Library 221 (this room is located upstairs in the north wing, directly over the library’s lobby entrance).
 Sessions run from 12:10-12:40 pm and are open to all members of the Reed community and campus visitors.
 Drop-ins are welcome!
 Learn more at Our Schedule and Our Practice.

 I’m “coming out” today.
 Here’s what I want you to know about me,

 - I meditate regularly.
 Often alone.
 Often with others.

 - I think a lot about meditation, especially while I’m meditating.

 - I nap during meditation sometimes.
 I haven’t found an answer to this “problem” except to stop treating it as a problem.

 - Meditation feels special, but I try not to fool myself into thinking that it makes me special.

 - I tend not to talk about my meditation practice (#1) or what it’s like (#2-4), even though its an extremely interesting topic to me and I think I’d be happy to share.

 I had a lot of questions about meditation when I first started.
 Some have been answered.
 Others persist.
 If unanswered questions are keeping you from trying, or being satisfied with, meditation, send them my way.
 Start out, “Hi Alan,” and then follow wherever your fingers take you. firstname.lastname@example.org

 My mind during a part of last week’s meditation session: